StefFrustagli/board_gamers_vault/README.md

 The app functions as an e-commerce platform where users can list and sell their second-hand board games.
 Each transaction involves a single payment for the purchased game.

 - **Business to Consumer (B2C)**: The app facilitates transactions directly between board game sellers (users) and buyers (customers).
+UPDATE: Currently, all transactions are managed by a super user using Stripe, and the proceeds are manually sent to sellers after the transaction.
+This is a temporary solution.
+The goal is to transition to a fully automated transaction system in the future, allowing direct transactions between board game sellers and buyers.

 - **Product Type**: Physical product - users sell their own board games.